yasmin-naila/yasmin-naila/README.md

 ### **🚀 Key Projects**
 #### **1. Top Trending Beauty Products in the U.S. Market 🛍️💄**
-Developed a dashboard analyzing customer behavior and pricing trends.
+Developed a dashboard analyzing competitor trends.
 Recommended three high-potential products for **2025 sales strategies** to optimize market share.

 #### **2. Bank Account Fraud Prediction 💳🔍**
 Built a machine learning model using **XGBoost**, achieving a target recall of **80%** to detect fraudulent transactions.
-Leveraged the **Bank Account Fraud (BAF)** dataset to enhance antifraud systems in banking.
+Leveraged the **Bank Account Fraud (BAF)** dataset to enhance anti fraud systems in banking.

 #### **3. Nvidia Market Analysis 💻📊**
 Designed an analytical framework to evaluate **NVIDIA’s customer trends, product performance, and sales**.
 Applied the **5P’s marketing framework** to recommend strategies for sustainable growth.